Jesse SolomonExecutive Director

 Monique Davis served as a recruiter for the Boston Teacher Residency (BTR) since the organization’s inception in 2003, recruiting talent on a local and national level and building relationships and cultivating partnerships.
 She currently oversees placement of BTR graduates in Boston schools and coordinates a network of over 250 alumni.
 Previously, Ms. Davis worked as an employment manager at the Home for Little Wanderers, a Boston-based non-profit human services organization.
 She has also worked for the Vinfen Corporation and the Boston Stock Exchange.
 Ms. Davis earned a BA in Finance and Accounting from Northeastern University and an Executive MBA from Dartmouth College in Minority Business.

-Mardi is a marketing professional with eleven years of experience scaling programs and products, and telling an organization's story.
+Mardi is a marketing professional with 17 (ish) years of experience scaling programs and products, and telling an organization's story.
 She has worked in the sports industry as well as in technology, and holds a BA from Amherst College.
-In her spare time she serves as a board member of two non-profits, travels around the world, performs on musical projects and goes hiking in the White Mountains of NH.
+Find her in the backcountry on the weekends, especially in New Hampshire's White Mountains.
+She also writes about racial equity and access in outdoor culture.
+Media inquiries, contact mfuller@BPE.org

 Ms. Jacquays has worked in the field of education for 20 years, having spent many years as an elementary teacher and reading specialist/consultant.
 For the past ten years, she worked with the Boston Public Schools as a district-wide literacy coach, Vice Principal/Director of Instruction at the Ohrenberger Elementary School, and as a Response to Intervention (RTI) Curriculum Specialist at the Haley Pilot School.
 She has taught graduate classes at the University of Massachusetts and has worked as a literacy consultant for Tufts University.